SeikaScarlet/Learning-Spark_zh/README.md

-# Learning Spark: Lightning-Fast Big Data Analysis book translation
+# Learning Spark: Lightning-Fast Big Data Analysis Chinee translation
 Translation the book of Learning Spark: Lightning-Fast Big Data Analysis is only for spark developer educational purposes.
 If I violated your copyright, please let me know.